dogweather/forkful/content/en/google-apps-script/good-coding-practices/refactoring.md

 weight: 19
 ---

-## What & Why?

-Refactoring in the programming lexicon refers to the process of restructuring existing computer code—changing the factoring without changing its external behavior—to improve non-functional attributes.
-It's a vital step for programmers to enhance code readability, reduce complexity, and potentially unearth latent bugs, fostering easier maintenance and future code scalability.

 ## How to:
 In Google Apps Script, a common scenario that benefits from refactoring is the simplification of cumbersome scripts that interact with Google Sheets or Docs.
 Initially, scripts might be written in a quick-and-dirty way to get results fast.
 Over time, as the script grows, it becomes unwieldy.
 Let's walk through an example of refactoring for better readability and efficiency.

 **Original Script:**